 - Visual guide for $1

-When you pull off Highway 101 you will be driving for about 3 miles uphill to the parking lot for the trail.
-It is well-marked and easy to follow.
+When you pull off Highway 101, you will be driving about 3 miles to the parking lot for the trail.
+It is well marked and easy to follow.

-The trail itself starts by climbing up to a bridge that goes across the road below and into the grove.
-The history of the grove is as follows
+The trail starts by climbing up to a bridge that goes across the road below and into the grove.
+The history of the grove is as follows.

 The trail feels secluded and lush almost the entire time.
-It is a loop trail so you wont see the same thing twice, and there are numbered plaques that mark the different points of interest.
-For $1 you can get an interpretive guide that shows you what each of the numbers mean, but overall I didn’t think it was that helpful.
+It is a loop trail so that you won’t see the same thing twice, and there are numbered plaques that mark the different points of interest.
+For $1, you can get an interpretive guide that shows you what each of the numbers mean, but overall I didn’t think it was that helpful.

-This trail really is an amazing taste of the Redwoods with relatively little work.
-It is a gradual incline or decline the entire time and around every corner there is a new opportunity for a picture.
+This trail is a fantastic taste of the Redwoods with relatively little work.
+It is a gradual incline or decline the entire time, and around every corner, there is a new opportunity for a picture.
 Here are some of my favorite experiences in the park.

 The Founding Plaque